Cui Yongzhe

-Cui Yongzhe (崔永哲 (Cuī Yǒngzhé); Korean: 최영철; born 8 January 1987 in Yanji) is a Chinese footballer of Korean descent.
+Cui Yongzhe (崔永哲 (Cuī Yǒngzhé); Korean: 최영철; born 8 January 1987 in Yanji) is a Chinese former footballer.

 Club career

 Cui Yongzhe was promoted to Yanbian Changbaishan's first team squad in 2004.
 In February 2009, Cui transferred to China League One side Anhui Jiufang.
 Cui returned to Yanbian FC in January 2011.

 On 21 January 2013, Cui moved to China League One side Chongqing Lifan.
 He made his Super League debut on 14 March 2015, in the second match of the season against Guangzhou Evergrande, coming on as a substitute for Wang Dong.

 Career statistics

 Statistics accurate as of match played 31 December 2019.